 Thank You, Abba Father.
 In Jesus’ precious name I pray, amen.”

 Beloved friend, is the Lord gripping your heart with this truth today as you pray over your character?
-If so, leave a comment below–and check back for the next blog post in this series later this week!
+If so, leave a comment below–and read the rest of the articles in this series also!